polylang/polylang-translated-table-example/README.md

 Once the plugin activated, you will get a "Events" entry at the bottom of the admin menu.
 Going there will display an empty list of events and a button to create an event.
 This button will create a random event (randomized title, date, duration, type, etc).
 Events cannot be edited, but can be deleted.

-Once Polylang 3.4 is activated, several language columns will appear in the list, allowing you to see the language assigned to the event, and giving you the ability to create translations.
+Once Polylang 3.4 or higher is activated, several language columns will appear in the list, allowing you to see the language assigned to the event, and giving you the ability to create translations.
 If you created events before activating Polylang, you can assign a language to all of them in one click by going to a Polylang's settings page (you will see an admin notice).
 The plugin allows to translate only 3 event types out of 5: Event, Conference, and Seminar.
 Other and Unknown are not translatable for the sake of the demonstration.
-Note that, now that Polylang is activated, the "Add" button will create an event in the language set in the language switcher from the admin bar (the default language is used when display all languages).
+Note that, now that Polylang is activated, the "Add" button will create an event in the language set in the language switcher from the admin bar (the default language is used when displaying all languages).

 ## Where to look in the code